 About

 Harrison Steele hails from the heartland of America.
 Raised in Wichita, Kansas, Harrison took a liking to the arts at a young age.
-His mother owned a daycare and was very artistic herself.
-She helped foster that creativity in Harrison and the other children through activities like finger-painting, drawing, paper mache, and many other hands-on activities.
-Harrison’s father, an entrepreneur and avid music fan, helped cultivate Harrison’s love of music; playing music on the stereo at home, jamming out in the car, and taking him to concerts.
+His mother, Peggy, owned a daycare and was an artist, herself.
+She helped foster that creativity in Harrison and the other children through hands-on activities like finger-painting, drawing, paper mache, and more.
+Harrison’s father, Eric, an entrepreneur and avid music fan, helped cultivate Harrison’s love of music; playing classics on the stereo at home, air-drumming to songs in the car, and taking him to concerts in later years.

 Harrison spent much of his time as an adolescent doodling on his notebooks in the classroom and drawing and painting at home.
-As he matured and technology became more accessible, Harrison discovered other forms of art such as film-making, photography, and graphic design, but it wasn’t until high school that Harrison found his true passion; his love of playing guitar and songwriting.
+As he got older and technology became more accessible, Harrison enjoyed many other forms of art as well, including film-making, photography, and graphic design.
+Eventually he found his main passion; his love of playing guitar and singing to write his on songs.

-During his freshman year of high school Harrison heard Jack Johnson’s second album, “In Between Dreams” during an art class and it inspired him to buy a guitar, and learn how to sing and play.
+During his sophomore year of high school Harrison heard Jack Johnson’s second album, “In Between Dreams” during an art class and it inspired him to buy a guitar, and learn how to play and sing.
 “The way Jack Johnson fit words together, with rhythm and rhyme into the melody of a song fascinated me… his wordplay resonated with me, and his mellow vibe… oh and that chukka sound, haha… I definitely tried to imitate that.”

-After graduating from WSU and playing gigs for a while, Harrison moved to Denver, Colorado in August of 2013.
-Soon after, he started traveling as part of a promotional marketing job.
-Many of Harrison’s experiences on the road, seeing the country outside of Kansas, especially on the west coast, influenced his songwriting and style.
+After graduating from WSU and playing a handful of gigs at coffeeshops and bars around Wichita, Harrison decided to move to Denver in August of 2013.
+Leaving somewhat on a whim, with all he could fit in his car, Harrison headed to Colorado to room with his childhood friend, Pat.
+Soon after, he began traveling as part of a promotional marketing job.
+Many of Harrison’s experiences on the road, outside of Kansas and Colorado, especially on the west coast, influenced his songwriting and style.
+Other than a couple open mics, Harrison didn’t perform while living in Colorado but always continued writing songs and singing at home and on the road.

 Harrison’s voice and style of music are characterized by a mixture of folk, soul, pop, rock, and Americana; drawing influences from various artists such as Jack Johnson, The Lumineers, Ed Sheeran, Mumford & Sons, Damien Rice, Bob Dylan, Amos Lee, Ray Lamontagne, Jamestown Revival, Rush, NEEDTOBREATHE, ELO and more.

-Following his appearance on American Idol, Harrison had the opportunity to open up for Train to a crowd of 4,000 people at Hartman Arena on May 11th, 2018.
+Following his appearance on American Idol, Harrison was asked to open up for Train to a crowd of 3,000 people at Hartman Arena on May 11th, 2018.
+Then on May 1st of 2019 he released his self-titled debut album on his 30th birthday.

 1. Listening to you at Train concert at Hartman.
 Really enjoy your music!!!
 Reminds me of 1st time I saw Ed Sheeran when he was starting out.